 Thus, HAWK-I only relies on twilight flat-fields.
-These are sufficient to correct (up the $\sim 3\%$ level) for any pixel-to-pixel and small scale variations.
+These are sufficient to correct (up the $\sim$ 3% level) for any pixel-to-pixel and small scale variations.
 The twilight flat-fields are also used to determine dead pixels and to adjust (harmonize) the gain between the four detectors of the mosaic.
-Zero point variations across the field are corrected by the illumination calibrations (see Sect.
-2.5).

-- Responsible: Science Operations - Phase: Night time (morning and evening twilight) - Frequency: Daily, depending on filter used.
-It is probably not strictly necessary to take flats every day, twilight flats might typically be used over several days. - Purpose: To correct for pixel-to-pixel gain variations and small scale variations, to compute a bad pixel map and to harmonize the gain between the four detectors.

-• Procedure: The acquisition of twilight flats with HAWK-I is similar to the NACO ones.
-It is usually possible to do one NB filters and a few BB filters in a single twilight.
+- Responsible: Science Operations - Phase: Night time (evening twilight) - Frequency: Twilight flats has 21 validated days to date of the science data taken - Purpose: To correct for pixel-to-pixel gain variations and small scale variations, to compute a bad pixel map and to harmonize the gain between the four detectors. - Procedure: It is usually possible to do one NB filters and a few BB filters in a single twilight.
 However, the window of opportunity for obtaining these flats lasts only a few minutes.
-Because star trails affect the flats we recommend to have 20 frames per filter, thus reducing the number of filters that can be done in a single twilight.
+Because star trails affect the flats we recommend to have 30 frames per filter, thus reducing the number of filters that can be done in a single twilight.